Hong Kong–Israel relations: History

-Speaker of the Israeli parliament, Yuli Edelstein, traveled to Hong Kong in 2016 to strengthen ties between Israel and Hong Kong.
+The Speaker of the Israeli parliament, Yuli Edelstein, traveled to Hong Kong in 2016 to strengthen the burgeoning ties between Israel and Hong Kong.
 He hailed the good ties between the two entities.

-Tourism and Transportation
+Tourism and transportation

-According to Hong Kong Secretary for Commerce and Economic Development, who visited Israel in November 2016, Israel is Hong Kong's largest visitor source market in the Middle East.
+According to the Hong Kong Secretary for Commerce and Economic Development, who visited Israel in November 2016, Israel is Hong Kong's largest visitor source market in the Middle East.
 Some 64,000 Israelis traveled to Hong Kong in 2015.

-Cathay Pacific, Hong Kong's national airline, inaugurated flights from Hong Kong to Tel Aviv in March 2017.
+Cathay Pacific, Hong Kong's flag carrier, inaugurated flights from Hong Kong to Tel Aviv in March 2017.
+However, the airline's flights between the two cities were cancelled in December 2023, following deteriorating situations in Israel due to the Gaza war.

 Controversy

-In 2017, at a mass gathering of Hong Kong police officers and supporters after the Beating of Ken Tsang incident, a speaker compared the public insults on police with the persecution of Jews during World War II.
+In 2017, at a mass gathering of Hong Kong police officers and supporters after the beating of Ken Tsang, a speaker compared the public insults on police with the persecution of Jews during World War II.
 While the two cases are hardly comparable, the Israeli consulate on 23 February 2017 expressed regret over the speaker's comment.
-In response, Hong Kong police force spokesman replied that the remarks did not represent the force.
+In response, a Hong Kong police force spokesman replied that the remarks did not represent the force.